Polar Header Image

 Does my lap child require a seat?

-Children age 2 and under who sit on a lap do not require a ticket.
+Children age 2 and under who sit on a lap do not require their own paid ticket.
 However, if the child requires a seat of their own to sit in, a ticket is required.

 How long does the trip last?